IgKh/katvan/README.md

     - But also specific additional functionality, for example:
       - Syntax-aware line directionality heuristc
       - Automatic directionality isolation of inline math and code
+      - Displaying BiDi control characters with a special custom font[^1]
       - Toggling between logical and visual cursor movement
       - Manually flipping paragraph direction (using both Windows style `Ctrl+RShift`/`LShift`, or Firefox style `Ctrl+Shift+X`)
       - Handy commands to manually insert BiDi control marks and isolates for when the algorithm doesn't quite lead to the right result (e.g. for some instances of inline raw text)